latex3/tagging-project/documentation/wtpdf/fulldoc.md

 ```
 Line 2 specifies that the document language is English, line 3 says that PDF 2.0 should be used, line 4 that PDF/UA-2 should be produced and line 5 that the document should also be compliant with the PDF/A-4f standard.
 It has to be `a-4f` (not `a-4`) because embedded associated files are used.

-In line 6 the `latest` tagging code is loaded and additionally the `verbatim-alt` test module (which handles the reading of verbatim code---this is still under development and not yet integrated in `latest`).
+In line 6 the `latest` tagging code is loaded and additionally the `verbatim-alt` test module (which improves the reading of verbatim code---this is still under development and not yet integrated in `latest`).
 Line 9 then directs the tagging code to use AF files for formulas.

 Finally, line 11 loads the main document source which is displayed in section [Source](#untagged-source) above.

+Note: if you use this configuration with locally with your own documents, please remove the `verbatim-alt` as it is not yet plublicly available.

 ### Tagging, using MathML structure elements {#mathml-se}